Comedy & Spoken Word 2023

-We have 4 great acts for you, Jonny Awsum, one-man party and semi-finalist of Britain's Got Talent; Steve Royle, another BGT contender who came 3rd in 2020; and the brilliant compere Spikey Mike.
-Before the stand-up show, there'll be a chance to catch an amazing cabaret slot organised by Dan the Hat who's also part of the kids' programme here.
+We have some great comic acts for you again: Jonny Awsum, one-man party and semi-finalist of Britain's Got Talent; David Eagle of the Young'uns; and the brilliant compere Spikey Mike.
+Before the stand-up show, there'll be a chance to catch an amazing cabaret slot organised by Dan the Hat with Nutty Noah and Keith Donnelly, who are also part of the kids' programme here.

 Performing his feel-good brand of musical comedy all over the world, Jonny Awsum is a much sought-after live act!
 Guaranteed to lift your spirits & have you laughing.
 A comedic whirlwind, Jonny has a hilarious brand of musical comedy.
 He is the gag slinging guitar hero - audience members don’t just leave entertained, they leave as fans.

 “He’s a feel-good comic in every sense of the word, a really talented musician who’ll get the whole crowd laughing ”

 Well known to GTSF as one of the folk group The Young'uns, David has a hugely successful side hustle as a stand-up comedian and podcaster.
 He's toured up and down the UK and won many awards: New Comedian Of The Year (Leicester Square Theatre 2019, Bath Comedy Festival 2019, Nottingham Comedy Festival 2018).

 With David being blind his comedy often explores how his disability means the most ordinary, commonplace events are turned into surreal and convoluted dramas.
 Occasionally he dons his accordion (often as a spiteful repost to hecklers) and performs one of his comedy songs described by the Guardian as “a comic tour de force.“